TL;DR

 Frameworks like Angular or Vue.js offer some form of component-based style encapsulation.
 Others, like React, let you choose from various style encapsulation libraries, such as styled-components.[1]

 However, their solutions typically offer only pseudo style encapsulation.
-Instead of fully isolating styles, they often just add prefixes or suffices to CSS class names following some patterns that hopefully prevent name clashes.
+Instead of fully isolating styles, they often just add prefixes or suffixes to CSS class names following some patterns that hopefully prevent name clashes.

 Doesn’t this feel like a workaround?
 It does to me.